cartalyst/alerts/usage/index.md

 #### Alert::get()

 You can retrieve all or the filtered list of alerts using the `get` method.
-Calling this method will also reset any applied filters.
+Calling this method will return a list of alerts and reset any applied filters afterwards.

 ```php
 // All alerts